David Bowie: A celebration of the much-missed icon

 David Bowie in concert, Frankfurt, 1978

-Author: Julian MarszalekPublished 8th Jan 2024
+Author: Julian MarszalekPublished 8th Jan 2025

 Having been an indelible fixture on the pop landscape for over 50 years, it’s strange to think that David Bowie is no longer with us.
 Tributes continue to pour in for him - including his face made out of cake on GBBO in 2020, something his son Duncan Jones found rather funny, along with the rest of us.
+And recently, in 2024, a road in Paris was named Rue David Bowie.

 Who was David Bowie?